Glenelg tram line: Inception

-In December 1899, the private company was acquired by the SAR, who continued to operate the line as a steam railway.
+In December 1899, the company was acquired by the SAR, who continued to operate the line as a steam railway.
 The Glenelg line was duplicated from Goodwood to Brighton Road by 1910.
 The Holdfast Bay line was also duplicated from Mile End to St Leonards by 1914 with raised platforms being provided at most stations.
-To help reduce working expenses it was proposed to deviate the Holdfast Bay line to join the other at Morphettville and although a line was built, no connection was made and it was only used for race traffic.
+To help reduce working expenses it was proposed to deviate the Holdfast Bay line to join the other at Morphettville and although a line was built, no connection was made and it was only used for people attending Morphettville Raceourse.
 The Adelaide tramways had been electrified and to enable the line in King William Street to be duplicated, the railway was cut back to South Terrace in 1914.
 Railway passengers were carried by tram to Victoria Square.

 Municipal Tramways Trust

 In 1927, ownership and operation transferred from the SAR to the Municipal Tramways Trust (MTT).
 Steam trains ceased on 2 April 1929 and the line was closed to be rebuilt as a double track standard gauge, electrified at 600 V dc and converted to tramway operation.
 The Goodwood Overpass was constructed at this time, separating the new tram tracks from the conventional railway.
 The line was reopened on 14 December 1929 with the city terminus reverting to Victoria Square.
 The Holdfast Bay line closed on 15 December 1929 for conversion but this was not undertaken due to the onset of the Great Depression.

-Thirty H type trams were built for the line, with a design influenced by North American interurban streetcars of that era.
+Thirty type H trams were built for the line to a design influenced by North American interurban cars of that era.

-There were one or two quirks in the earlier years, the most famous being the horse trams operated in the 1930s.
+There were one or two quirks in the earlier years, the most famous being the tram-hauled trailers for horses that operated in the 1930s.
 These were trams specially constructed to carry race horses from stables located along the line to Morphettville Racecourse.
 This service was a carry-over from the days of the steam railway, which had also performed this function.
-Another unusual feature was operation of triple sets of H type trams in peak hours, and express trams that ran non-stop over a significant portion of the route.
-In 2006, only one express service remained.
+Another unusual feature was operation of triple sets of type H trams in peak hours, and express trams that ran non-stop over a significant portion of the route.

 The line was the only route to survive the closure of Adelaide's street tramway network during the 1950s, saved largely by its high proportion of reserved track, which enables fast journey for passengers and minimal interference with road traffic.

-In the mid-1970s around 3,000 trips to the city were made "on an average day".
+In the mid-1970s, about 3000 trips to the city were made "on an average day".
 The depot was relocated on 19 October 1986 from the corner of Angas Street and Victoria Square in central Adelaide to a new facility at Glengowrie, close to Glenelg.